Have you found a sick, injured or orphaned wild animal?

 - They seem dizzy or disoriented, or stumble and fall when they move

-- They are a baby and have been crying for a long time, are covered in bugs, or is cold and not moving very much
+- They are a baby and have been crying for a long time, are covered in bugs, or are cold and not moving very much

 Make sure that ‘orphaned’ baby really needs your help